Restruder 9/17/2023 – 9/23/2023 Updates

 Restruder 3/10/2024 – 3/16/2024 Updates

-This week I finished our initilize testing for our extruder system.
-I have printed out a couple of test prints and everything worked our fine.
-I did a control print from an already working printer and I did two test prints from our extruder system. in the picture below the control print is labeld C and the test prints are T1, and T2.
+This week I finished our initialization testing for our extruder system.
+I have printed out a couple of test prints and everything worked out fine.
+I did a control print from an already working printer and I did two test prints from our extruder system.
+In the picture below the control print is labeled C and the test prints are T1, and T2.
 There is some inconsistencies with the printing that are unknown.
 Between T1 and T2 there are some differences even though the printer settings are the same.
 This could be from the filament I was using and the print was affected by that.

 Test and control prints

-The next thing I am working on is designing the part for the pbc board.
-I am a designing a snapable part that would attached to the back of the Luz Taz bot 6.
+The next thing I am working on is designing the part for the PCB board.
+I am designing a snappable part that would be attached to the back of the Lulz Taz bot 6.
 On the back there is a nice bracket that has no belts and gears that would get in the way of the part.
-The only thing that would have to be considerd is the wiring management with our parts and our extruder system.
+The only thing that would have to be considered is the wiring management with our parts and our extruder system.

 Back of Luz Bot Taz 6